supercrafter333/AllClaimPlotCommandx/README.md

 # AllClaimPlotCommand
-Wich this plugin you can give all online players on your server automatically a plot!
+With this plugin you can instantly automatically give a plot to all online players on your server!

 ### Commands + Permissions
 ``/allclaimplot   |   allclaimplotcommand.allclaimplot.cmd``